Confirmation bias is a fancy way of describing our human inclination to see what we want to see.

-This means that just reading this article and other sources about confirmation bias (or falsification strategies) isn’t enough to cure you.
+This means that just reading this article and other sources about the existence of the bias or falsification strategies isn’t enough to avoid confirmation bias.
 Sorry.

 “But,” you may be thinking, “perhaps Mynatt’s participants just didn’t use the strategies they had learned.
 Surely looking for evidence that goes against your hypothesis is the most effective and evenhanded thing to do.”
 In fact, it isn’t.
 Not always.
 Read on.